SOCIETAS ROSICRUCIANA IN CIVITATIBUS FOEDERATIS

 Section 11 – CHIEF ADEPT He shall have the general superintendence of all affairs pertaining to the College; he shall preside at all convocations thereof, at his sole will and pleasure.
 He shall appoint all committees, and be ex-officio, chairman of same.
 He shall discharge all the duties prescribed for him by the Constitution, Ordinances, Regulations, Rituals and usages of the Order.
-In his absence, the Celebrant shall preside, and thereupon have equal authority as if he were Chief Adept, subject to appeal to the Chief Adept and The High Council.
+In his absence, the Celebrant shall preside, and thereupon have equal authority as if he were Chief Adept, subject to appeal to the Chief Adept and The Advisory Council.
 The presiding officer may convoke the College at any time he may deem necessary.

 Section 12 – CELEBRANT AND SUFFRAGAN They shall respectively discharge the several duties prescribed for them in the rituals of the Order.
 In the absence of the Chief Adept and Celebrant, the Suffragan, for the time being, shall succeed to the Presidency.

 Section 13 – SECRETARY/TREASURER He shall convene the College by written notification to all the Fraters at least ten days prior to the Convocation date.
 He shall keep the minutes of the College, register all of the members, their mottoes, and dates of admission to each grade, and receive all fees, dues and subscriptions which shall be deposited in an account in the name of Iowa College, SRICF maintained in a federally Or state chartered financial institution having FDIC/FSLIC/SIPC insurance on deposits.
 He shall pay out College funds upon a warrant signed by the Chief Adept.
 His accounts shall be audited at the Annual Convocation by the Ancients.
-He shall, within ten days after the Annual Convocation, transmit a certificate of the election of the Officers of the College to the Secretary-General of The High Council, with the post office address of the Presiding Officer and Secretary.
-He shall prepare an annual return to The High Council, in duplicate, embracing the transactions for the fiscal year ending the 30th of June, and shall state the Latin motto for each new Frater.
+He shall, within ten days after the Annual Convocation, transmit a certificate of the election of the Officers of the College to the Secretary-General of The Advisory Council, with the post office address of the Presiding Officer and Secretary.
+He shall prepare an annual return to The Advisory Council, in duplicate, embracing the transactions for the fiscal year ending the 30th of June, and shall state the Latin motto for each new Frater.
 One copy shall be forwarded to the Secretary-General on or before the first day of August in each year and the other shall be filed in the records of the College.
 He shall act under the direction of the Chief Adept.

 Section 14 – FOUR ANCIENTS They shall assist their superiors in all matters of ritual and ceremony, and instruct their Fraters in the science and philosophy of Rosicrucianism.